-Critical development tests and formal qualification and acceptance tests shall be monitored or witnessed by quality assurance personnel to ensure that applicable procedures are followed without errors, that adequate records of the activities and test results are taken, and to document any deficiencies and non-conformances which are encountered and to initiate corrective and preventative actions are recorded.
+Critical development tests and formal qualification and acceptance tests shall be monitored or witnessed by quality assurance personnel to ensure that applicable procedures are followed without errors, that adequate records of the activities and test results are taken, and to document any deficiencies and non-

-Before the start of formal qualification and acceptance tests a test readiness review shall be held with attendance of quality assurance personnel to determine the following:
+Before the start of formal qualification and acceptance tests a test readiness review should be held with attendance of quality assurance personnel to determine the following:

-- the as-built configuration status of the test specimen conforms to the released design baseline or potential differences are acceptable and documented; - status and acceptability of previous non-conformances, failures, Requests for Waivers / Deviations, open work; - availability and approval status as applicable of test procedures; - readiness of test facility (e.g. cleanliness) and test equipment (e.g. calibration status checked); - assignment of responsibilities during the test.
+- the as-built configuration status of the test specimen conforms to the released designaseline or potential differences are acceptable and documented; - status and acceptability of previous non-conformances, failures, Requests for Waivers / Deviations, open work; - availability and approval status as applicable of test procedures; - readiness of test facility (e.g. cleanliness) and test equipment (e.g. calibration status checked); - assignment of responsibilities during the test.

-After major portions of qualification and acceptance tests (e.g. at the end of EMC tests and at the end of vibration tests) a post-test review shall be held to determine that:
+After major portions of qualification and acceptance tests (e.g. at the end of EMC tests and at the end of vibration tests) a post-test review should be held to determine that:

-- all required data records are complete and at least a HERSCHEL assessment has been made to determine whether the parameters were within required limits; - non-conformances / failures have been recorded and at least initial dispositions affecting continuation / completion of the test have been made by the appropriate Material or Failure Review Board; - all deviations from or modifications to the initial test procedure which had to be made during the test were properly authorised; - all portions and steps of the applicable procedure have been completed, the test specimen and test equipment have been brought into a safe conditions and the test set-up can be dismantled.
+- all required data records are complete and at least a first assessment has been made to determine whether the parameters were within required limits; - non-conformances / failures have been recorded and at least initial dispositions affecting continuation / completion of the test have been made by the appropriate Material or Failure Review Board; - all deviations from or modifications to the initial test procedure which had to be madeuring the test were properly authorised; - all portions and steps of the applicable procedure have been completed, the test specimen and test equipment have been brought into a safe conditions and the test set-up can be dismantled.